Hamerkop: Taxonomy and systematics

 The hamerkop was first described by the French zoologist Mathurin Jacques Brisson in 1760 in his landmark Ornithologia, which was published two years after the tenth edition of Carl Linnaeus' Systema Naturae.
 The species was subsequently described and illustrated by French polymath Comte de Buffon.
 When the German naturalist Johann Friedrich Gmelin revised and expanded Linnaeus's Systema Naturae in 1788 he included the hamerkop and cited the earlier authors.
 He placed the species in the genus Scopus that had been introduced by Brisson and coined the binomial name Scopus umbretta.

 Brisson's names for bird genera were widely adopted by the ornithological community despite the fact that he did not use Linnaeus' binomial system.
 The International Commission on Zoological Nomenclature ruled in 1911 that Brisson's genera were available under the International Code of Zoological Nomenclature, so Brisson is considered to be the genus authority for the hamerkop.
 The generic name, Scopus, is derived from the Ancient Greek skia for "shadow".
 The specific name umbretta is modified from the Latin for "umber" or "dark brown".

 The hamerkop is sufficiently distinct to be placed in its own family, although the relationships of this species to other families has been a longstanding mystery.
 The hamerkop was usually included in the Ciconiiformes, but is now thought to be closer to the Pelecaniformes.
 Recent studies have found that its closest relatives are the pelicans and shoebill.
 Although the hamerkop is the only living member of its family, one extinct species is known from the fossil record.
 Scopus xenopus was described by ornithologist Storrs Olson in 1984 based on two bones found in Pliocene deposits from South Africa.
 Scopus xenopus was slightly larger than the hamerkop and Olson speculated based on the shape of the tarsus that the species may have been more aquatic.
+The hammerkop fossil record also includes fossil tracks from 90-130 thousand years ago.

 The hamerkop is also known as the hammerkop, hammerkopf, hammerhead, hammerhead stork, umbrette, umber bird, tufted umber, or anvilhead.